Hors Catégorie Vineyards

 Baron's Vision and Legacy

-Hors Categorie represents Christophe Baron's most ambitious exploration of extreme terroir in Washington State.
-While Cayuse and Horsepower farm the cobblestone alluvial soils of the Rocks District, Hors Categorie pushes into entirely different terrain: steep mountain slopes with fractured basalt rather than river cobbles.
+Hors Catégorie represents Christophe Baron's most ambitious exploration of extreme terroir in Washington State.
+While Cayuse and Horsepower farm the cobblestone alluvial soils of the Rocks District, Hors Catégorie pushes into entirely different terrain: steep mountain slopes with fractured basalt rather than river cobbles.
 The project reflects Baron's conviction that Washington holds undiscovered vineyard sites capable of producing wines on par with the greatest appellations of France.
-Together with Cayuse, Horsepower, No Girls, and Champagne Christophe Baron, the total production across all Baron brands is approximately 8,000 cases per year from 13 vineyards covering 75 acres.
+Together with Cayuse, Horsepower, No Girls, and Champagne Christophe Baron, it sits under Baron's Bionic Wines umbrella, whose total production runs roughly 8,000 to 9,600 cases per year across about 80 acres of vineyard.

 - Represents Baron's exploration of steep hillside terroir distinct from the cobblestone Rocks District

-- Total production across all Baron brands is approximately 8,000 cases per year
+- Total production across all Baron brands is roughly 8,000 to 9,600 cases per year

 - The project demonstrates Washington's potential for world-class hillside Syrah

 Deeply textural and seamless Syrah with flinty minerality, menthol, sweet pipe tobacco, nori, black truffle, and black florals.
 The palate combines tension with mouth-watering acidity and stony essence, framed by fine-grained tannins.
-A wine of extraordinary concentration from sub-one-ton-per-acre yields on fractured basalt.
+A wine of extraordinary concentration from extremely low yields of around a ton per acre on fractured basalt.

 - Cayuse Vineyards Cailloux Vineyard Syrah$130-145